johnpray/skipandcal/README.md

 Changelog
 ---------

+2013-03-06
+- Add Turbolinks support

 2012-10-17

-- Finally added listings pages for Everything and individual categories.
+- Add listings/archive pages for Everything and individual categories
-- Added an About page (and removed the ugly "news" flash on the homepage).
+- Added an About page (and removed the ugly "news" flash on the homepage)
-- Improved footer nav.
+- Improved footer nav

 2012-05 / 2012-06